nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!poke-rr  <setting>``

-Use this to access pok�mon reaction roles.
+Use this to access pokémon reaction roles.

 poke-rr create-all-in-one
 ~~~~~~~~~~~